 Note: a generation 3 portfolio and Order Management System is likely to be multi-tenant.
 We dig into the pros and cons with that in this article.

-Generation 4 investment management systems: Enterprise cloud-native / SaaS.
+Generation 4 technology in investment management: Enterprise cloud-native / SaaS.
 Open & microservices

 As the most modern technology in our industry, generation 4 is an evolution of the “one-size-fits-all SaaS” (generation 3).
 It directly addresses the concerns around openness and upgrades that the 3rd generation faced.
 We call it “Enterprise SaaS”.